Prashant-rawal/React-with-TypeScript/lessons/06-Reducers/A-working-with-reducers.md

 Let's talk about what happens when we don't take advantage of TypeScript in this situation.
 Shall we?
 I didn't even do this on purpose, but I wrote up a super simple implementation to get us ready for this section.

-You can find the code [here](https://codesandbox.io/s/8bbr8k), but I'll include some of it here too just for context.
-It's also available in on [the `use-reducer` branch for this application's repository](https://github.com/stevekinney/accident-counter/blob/use-reducer/src/components/counter.tsx).

 Here was my `reducer`:

 ```ts